How to wean a baby

 - Make sure food is heated until piping hot, then cooled down before serving

 - You can use a microwave to reheat baby food, but be careful.
-Stir to avoid hotspots and cool down before giving it to your baby
+Stir to avoid hotspots and cool down and test before giving it to your baby

 - To cool food quickly, put it in an airtight container and hold it under a cold running tap.
 Stir it occasionally so that it cools all the way through

 Ready for step 1?
-Let's begin with which foods to introduce, and which to avoid
+Let’s begin with first weaning foods.

 IMPORTANT NOTICE: The best way to feed a baby is to breastfeed, as breast milk provides the ideal balanced diet and protection against illness for your baby and also many non-nutritional benefits for both baby and mother.
 We recommend that you speak to your healthcare professional when deciding on your choice of feeding your baby.
 Professional guidance should also be sought on the preparation for and maintenance of breastfeeding.
 If you do choose to breastfeed, it's important to eat a healthy, balanced diet.
 Infant formula is intended to replace breast milk when mothers choose not to breastfeed or if for some reason they are unable to do so.
 A decision not to breastfeed, or to introduce partial bottle-feeding, will reduce the supply of breast milk.
 If for any reason you choose not to breastfeed, do remember that such a decision can be difficult to reverse.
 Using infant formula also has social and financial implications which must be considered.
 Infant formula should always be prepared, used and stored as instructed on the label, in order to avoid risks to a baby’s health.